maithilish/contributing-to-eclipse-example-code/readme.md

 ## Setup

-You are here after switching branch with `git checkout chapter-10`.
+You are here after switching branch with `git checkout chapter-12`.
 Next, select all the plugin projects in Project Explorer and refresh with F5.

 ## Run

-Chapter 10 discusses publishing the plugins.
-We have not included them in the repository as you can easily generate them with IDE wizards.

-The book explains three ways to publish,

-  - Package the plug-in for use on your machine
-  - Package the plug-in for installation by others (a feature)
-  - Package the feature for downloading and installation (an update site)

-To package for use on your machine, use File -> Export -> Plug-in-Development -> Deployable Plug-ins and Fragments wizard.
-Note that the runtime element in plugin.xml is depreacated and no longer required to generate the distribution.

-To publish as a feature, create a feature project using File -> New -> Others -> Plug-in Development -> Feature Project wizard.
-Then open feature.xml file and in Overview tab, click Export Deployable Feature button to zip the feature.

-To publish as update site, create a Update Site Project using File -> New -> Others -> Plug-in Development -> Update Site Project wizard.
-Then open the site.xml file, use Add Feature to add the feature and finally, build the update site with Build option.
+The chapter 12 adds new plugin project org.eclipse.contribution.junit.test which contains junit tests to test org.eclipse.contribution.junit plugin developed in the book.

+Right click on org.eclipse.contribution.junit.test.ListenerTest.java and Run As -> JUnit Plug-in Test.
+The runtime Eclipse creates a new workspace junit-workspace and the ListenerTest.testFailure() test case creates, in junit-workspace, a Project named TestProject, a package pack1 and a test case pack1.FailTest.java.
+After test run the test asserts whether FailTest is really failed.
+The tearDown() method deletes the TestProject from junit-workspace after each test and leaves the junit-workspace in a clean state.

+You can check whether TestProject is created by setting a break point project.dispose() call in ListenerTest.tearDown().
+Run the test in debug mode and when debugger stops, open junit-workspace in File Manager and analyze the contents of TestProject folder.
+Next step over (F6) the break point, and the folder is deleted.